tp1de/ioBroker.ems-esp/README.md

 -->
 ### **WORK IN PROGRESS**
 * ems-esp: update in respect to changes in JSON structure without spaces in System Info
+* ems-esp: delete the esp object-structure on start of the adapter instance.
+It will be rebuild.

 ### 4.4.1 (2024-07-09)
 * avoid crashes when undefined states are changed (old state names in vis)